tensorpudding/cosc3380-group4-themepark/README.md

 ### Docker

 The easiest (in my experience) way to deploy is using Docker Engine.
-Besides the typical Docker Engine on Linux, Docker for Windows also works.
+Besides the typical Docker Engine on Linux, Docker for Windows should also work.
 Although we have not tested it, Docker for Mac will work on Intel Macs, but Microsoft SQL Server does not support Apple Silicon Macs.

 * Install Docker Engine, Docker for Windows, or Docker for Mac
 * Verify that Docker is running and that it has been allocated at least 2 GB of RAM
 * In a terminal or command prompt, run `docker pull mcr.microsoft.com/mssql/server:2017-latest` to fetch the latest updated version of SQL Server 2017.
-* Run `docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=yourStrong(!)Passwordtesting" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2017-latest` to quickly create a new container running Microsoft SQL Server 2017
+* Run `docker run -e "ACCEPT_EULA=Y" -e "MSSQL_SA_PASSWORD=yourStrong(!)Passwordtesting" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2017-latest` to quickly create a new container running Microsoft SQL Server 2017.
+This creates a user "sa" with the given password, using SQL Authentication.

 Further documentation regarding running Microsoft SQL Server on Docker can be found on [DockerHub](https://hub.docker.com/_/microsoft-mssql-server)